jjprevite/100-days-of-code/log2.md

 **Today's Progress**:

 **Thoughts**: -->
+### Day 25: June 30th,2017

+**Today's Progress**: Coded for 120 minutes.
+Worked on Wikipedia Viewer.
+Making progress.

+**Thoughts**: Thinking I need to learn more about AJAX for making API requests to get to the next step of this project.

 ### Day 24: June 29th, 2017

 **Today's Progress**: Coded for 60 minutes.
 Worked on Sass tutorial from Net Ninja.
 3/4s done.